 When speaking with potential buyers, there’ll be no shortage of things to point out, from Marylebone’s fantastic sense of community to its closeness to the West End.

 The most expensive recorded transaction in Marylebone was £96,652,091 on 20 July 2015.
 The most recent recorded sale in Marylebone was £1,350,000 on 19 August 2016.
 Properties in Marylebone have an average price of £3,472,008 over the last 3 years.

 Average selling prices in last 12 months by types

 Marylebone has 32 schools with capacities ranging from 76 to 654.
 There are a number of schools that cater for special educational needs.
 There is a mix of Voluntary Aided School, Other Independent School, LA Nursery School, Higher Education Institutions, EY Setting in the area.

-Pupils aged 11 to 18 attend this Girls Voluntary Aided School.
+A Girls Voluntary Aided School for pupils aged 11 to 18 years.
 The school enrols 654 students.

 A Mixed Voluntary Aided School for pupils 3 to 11 years.
 The school enrols 420 students.

 A Girls Other Independent School for pupils aged 11 to 16 years.
 The schools has a capacity of 390 pupils.